Computational Biology for Infection Research

 - Thomas Krey, Institute of Virology, Hannover Medical School (MHH), Hannover, Germany

-Computational microbiome research
+Computational microbiome and microbial pathogen research

-Research in BIFO focuses on establishing data-driven computational approaches that further advance individualized infection medicine in the clinic, such as computational biomarker discovery from microbial omics data, i.e. genotype-phenotype and genotype-environment inference, and the data-driven discovery molecular predictors of host disease status and pathogen phenotypes.
+Our research focuses on establishing data-driven computational approaches that further advance individualized infection medicine in the clinic, such as computational biomarker discovery from microbial omics data, i.e. genotype-phenotype and genotype-environment inference, and the data-driven discovery molecular predictors of host disease status and pathogen phenotypes.
 We also develop methods for common meta’ome data types, and promote the development of standards and best practices via the Initiative for the Critical Assessment of Metagenome Interpretation (CAMI).

 - Can we reconstruct the genomes of individual strains from metagenomics data?
 This question has large clinical relevance, as individual strains of the same species can have very different phenotypes (e.g. the probiotic E. coli Nissle versus the EHEC strain).